Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 21 Januari 2025 11.27.43 UTC
+- WIB: Selasa, 21 Januari 2025 12.24.32 UTC
-- WITA: Selasa, 21 Januari 2025 12.27.43 UTC
+- WITA: Selasa, 21 Januari 2025 13.24.32 UTC
-- WIT: Selasa, 21 Januari 2025 13.27.43 UTC
+- WIT: Selasa, 21 Januari 2025 14.24.32 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology